Lurler/NeatFSM/README.md

 Console.WriteLine(fsmBuilder.ToDotGraph());
 ```

-Finally, when we are done we can build an actual instance of runnable FSM
+Finally, when we are done we can build an actual instance of runnable FSM.
+The second argument is the initial state of FSM (in this case `States.Wait`).
 ```csharp
 // Build the FSM to be executed. var fsmInstance = fsmBuilder.Build("Enemy FSM instance", States.Wait);